seunAdeks/lane203j.github.io/_posts/2018-6-23-action_coordinates_as_a_tropical_limit.md

 ---
 layout: post
-title: Animation - action coordinates as a tropical limit of Ginzburg-Weinstein diffeomorphisms
+title: Animation - Action coordinates as a limit of maps
 ---

 Here is an animation I made to spice up seminar talks about my recent joint paper [on integrable systems](https://arxiv.org/abs/1804.01504).